goheesheng/Ripple-x-EasyA-Singapore-Hackathon-2025/README.md

 ## Features

-- Identity verification using Fractal ID
-- DID generation and on-chain storage via XRPL
+- On-chain storage via XRPL
 - RLUSD-based donation mechanism
 - On-chain transparency of donation flows
 - Planned dashboard for charities
-- Payout receipts for donors to be able to view tax reliefs
+- Generation of Tax report for donors to be able to view tax write-off
+- Simulated easy off-ramping for organizations completed campaigns

 ---